cyrilwanner/next-optimized-images/README.md

 ## Usage

-You can now import or require your images directly in your react component:
+You can now import or require your images directly in your react components:

 ```javascript
 import React from 'react';